aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

   - STANDALONE VERSION ONLY: We've heard consistent feedback that our customers wish to use native AWS services and do not want to do things differently once security controls, guardrails, or accelerators are applied to their environment.
 In this regard, simply create your new AWS account in AWS Organizations as you did before\*\*.

-    - \*\* **IMPORTANT:** When creating the new AWS account using AWS Organizations, you need to specify the role name you provided in the Accelerator configuration file `global-options\organization-admin-role`, the default value is `AWSCloudFormationStackSetExecutionRole`, otherwise we cannot bootstrap the account.
+    - \*\* **IMPORTANT:** When creating the new AWS account using AWS Organizations, you need to specify the role name you provided in the Accelerator configuration file `global-options\organization-admin-role`, the ONLY supported value is `AWSCloudFormationStackSetExecutionRole`, otherwise we cannot bootstrap the account.
     - On account creation we will apply a quarantine SCP which prevents the account from being used by anyone until the Accelerator has applied the appropriate guardrails
     - Moving the account into the appropriate OU triggers the state machine and the application of the guardrails to the account, once complete, we will remove the quarantine SCP